qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/website/case_studies/canada_brunswick.rst

 The `Fundy Footpath <http://fundyfootpath.info/>`_  is a wilderness hiking trail located along the Fundy coast of New Brunswick, Canada.
 It is a charter member of the `UNESCO Fundy Biosphere Reserve <http://fundy-biosphere.ca/en/about-us/the-reserve>`_ and affiliated with the `NB Trails Council Inc. <http://www.sentiernbtrail.com/>`_ and the Trans Canada Trail.
 The Footpath takes hikers through the coastal Acadian Forest, home to the world’s highest tides, old growth forests, and several rare and unique types of flora and fauna.

 The trail was created, is maintained, and promoted by a group of volunteers known as the Fundy Hiking Trail Association Inc. (FHTA)(1975).
 As a non-profit organization the FHTA raises funds for its activities through the sale of guidebooks that include a trail map.
 In 2011 I approached the FHTA to volunteer to update the official trail map.
-As a volunteer creating a map for a non-profit organization Quantum GIS (QGIS) fit the bill as both a tool for editing data and for final map layout.
+As a volunteer creating a map for a non-profit organization QGIS (QGIS) fit the bill as both a tool for editing data and for final map layout.
 Through the efforts of myself and members of the FHTA the new official map of the Fundy Footpath included with the guidebook was created from start to finish with QGIS.

 .. figure:: ./images/canada_brunswick2.jpg
    :alt: QGIS GPS Tools Plugin for data collection